brightsg/Dubrovnik/Readme.md

 [C# managed reference object](https://github.com/ThesaurusSoftware/Dubrovnik/blob/master/dotNET/UnitTests/Dubrovnik.UnitTests/ReferenceObject.cs).
 This object expresses all the managed language features that we want to be able to access from Objective-C.

 2. From the above we generate an
 [Objective-C reference object](https://github.com/ThesaurusSoftware/Dubrovnik/blob/master/dotNET/UnitTests/GeneratedObjC/Dubrovnik_UnitTests_ReferenceObject.m) using the Dubrovnik code generator.
 This object provides Obj-C level access to our reference managed object.
+Each type in an assembly is rendered separately and referenced in the [assembly header](https://github.com/ThesaurusSoftware/Dubrovnik/blob/master/dotNET/UnitTests/GeneratedObjC/Dubrovnik_UnitTests.h).
+The code generator strives to import everything in the correct sequence!
+The assembly header can be extensive in the case of a [core system assembly](https://github.com/ThesaurusSoftware/Dubrovnik/blob/master/Framework/dotNetBindings/Framework/V4.0.30319/mscorlib/Generated-bindings/mscorlib.h).

 3. The binding between the managed reference object and its unmanaged Obj-C representation is exercised by the numerous [unit tests](https://github.com/ThesaurusSoftware/Dubrovnik/blob/master/Framework/XCode/Dubrovnik%20Unit%20Tests/Dubrovnik_Unit_Tests.m).